School of Journalism and Mass Communication

 After 30 credits are met:

-• Students who do not achieve the 2.25 GPA in both CUM and JMC will be placed on probationary continuance in SJMC.
+• Students who do not achieve the 2.25 GPA in both CUM and JMC will be placed on second academic notice in SJMC.

-• If the student raises the GPAs above 2.25, the probation is lifted.
+• If the student raises the GPAs above 2.25, the notice is lifted.

-• If the student does not raise both GPAs above 2.25 the subsequent semester after probationary continuance the student may not continue in SJMC or re-enroll in the future.
+• If the student does not raise both GPAs above 2.25 the semester after second academic notice, the student will be academically dismissed from SJMC and may not continue in SJMC or re-enroll in the future.

 Students must complete 15 to 18 credit hours per semester to graduate in four years.
 An academic load over 18 credit hours in a semester requires a 3.00 cumulative GPA, or a 2.75 average and permission of the faculty Academic Adjustment Committee.
 Students employed full-time or part-time should consider carrying lighter class loads.